Tiaonmmn/Kung-Pao-Chicken/README.md

 You need to provide three ENV variables for your account, with the user specific api credentials available to you via the  CloudPassage admin view.

+These can be set in in the 'config.conf' file.
+Simply add then numeric values for your Halo 'Key ID' and 'Secret Key' into config.conf.
+(This file is listed in the .gitignore file, such that you can place your keys into config.conf and the file will never be accidentally uploaded to git.
+This is our best security practice).

-These can be set in various ways, via .bashrc , via inline , etc.
+There are other various ways, via .bashrc , via inline , etc:
 ```
 export HALO_KEY_ID = 'xxxxx'
 export HALO_SECRET_KEY  = 'xxxxxxxxxxxx'